unibo-spe/spe-slides/content/00-intro/_index.md

 ### AI exploitation
 - The report clearly declares what GenAI has been used for and how (or that it was not used at all)
-- Each repository has an AI-DECLARATION.md file compliant to the convention (https://ai-declaration.md/)
+- Each repository has an AI-DECLARATION.md file compliant with the convention (https://ai-declaration.md/)
-- Each repository where GenAI was exploited via Agents as an AGENTS.md file compliant to the convention (https://agents.md/)
+- Each repository where GenAI was exploited via Agents has an AGENTS.md file compliant with the convention (https://agents.md/)
 - Skills possibly exploited by your agents are documented and motivated in the report

 {{% /col %}}